tych0/tycho.pizza/src/music.md

 title: Music
 ---

-While I have a "live performance" section in my hobbies page, music seems to occupy a large enough fraction of my life that it deserves its own page (hey, computing has 'useful' and if you know anything about me, you know that I spend a fair bit of time doing them both ;-).
-I hope to some day soon to have music that I've created up here (and indeed, maybe a short writeup of all of the instruments and groups I've played in and with), but for now it'll simply have to be my list of bands.

-Here's a list of the bands I've seen live.
+Here's a list of the bands I've seen live, and a list of ones I'm interested in seeing live.
 They're listed here **in no particular order**.
 (N) indicates I've been to see a band N times.
-Also, I tend not to list local shows here.
+Also, I tend not to list local shows here (or e.g. any one of the dozens of bands that play at larger festivals I've attended such as Ozzfest).
 In general, these are the bands who are on the "[bucket list][2]", so to speak.

 1. Meshuggah (4)
 2. Primus (3)